mkorbar/WD2-code/README.md

-# Lesson <> - undefined lesson
+# Lesson 08 - inner working

-This is the starting code for lesson 0 and the solution to the lesson -1 homework.
+This is the starting code for lesson 8 and the solution to the lesson 7 homework.

-Check lesson -1 if for the progress in this lesson.
+Check lesson 7 if for the progress in this lesson.